LRTuladhar/speedy/README.md

 6. View and manage your photos:
    - Browse image thumbnails in the main content area
+   - Use the "Favorites only" toggle next to the sort dropdown to filter and show only favorited images
    - Click on an image to open it in the full-screen viewer
    - Use the star icon to mark photos as favorites
    - Use the trash icon to move unwanted photos to the trash folder